 What are the top 3 things marketers can do to improve?

 Minimising wastage of resources, both internally and externally, is the first step for many firms.
 A straightforward way to do this is by developing smarter partnerships with appropriately skilled agencies and streamlining internal processes to minimise double handling.

 Another issue that needs to be addressed is failing to cross-sell on the one hand or approaching customers in an undisciplined manner on the other.
 Brands don't just need style guidelines, they also need customer contact frameworks that put discipline around what messages are appropriate for different types of customers, how often they communicate and the manner in which they reach out to customers.
 Putting parameters around marketing touch-points and clearly prioritising messages can reduce costs and better target audiences.
 It also allows brands to build on a story rather than tactically shooting from the hip just because targets are not being met in a particular portfolio.

 Lastly, in many instances brands have limited budgets yet still feel the need to advertise across all media platforms.
 This is destined to fail because each platform requires a properly targeted strategy.
 Clients should feel confident in picking a few platforms to focus on to maximise their acquisition and cross-sell tactics as part of a cohesive strategy that drives brands forward, helping them to differentiate.

-Margot Cotter-Melton, Managing Partner, The Pure Agency interviewed by Thought Broker.
+Interview with Margot Cotter-Melton, Managing Partner of The Pure Agency.
+Conducted by Leonie Phillips, Director at Thought Broker.